 How to use a TENS machine

 It is best to use a TENS machine only on the advice of a doctor or other health professional.
 They are not suitable for all types of pain or all conditions.
 You may need to try other painkillers and treatments first before using TENS machine or use it in conjunction with other painkillers.
-See separate leaflets called Painkillers, Heat and Ice Treatment for Pain, Anti-inflammatory Painkillers and Topical Anti-inflammatory Painkillers.
+See the separate leaflets called Painkillers, Ice and Heat Therapy for Pain Relief, Anti-inflammatory Tablets (NSAIDs) and Topical Anti-inflammatory Painkillers.

 A TENS machine is personally controlled by the user.
 This means its settings can be adjusted, without having to visit a medical professional.
 Typically, a machine would be used for 15-20 minutes per session, several times per day.
 See below for specific instructions.